-To maintain a fair, ethical and efficient business and working environment, the Group strictly adheres to the laws and regulations relating to anti-corruption, such as the Prevention of Bribery Ordinance (Cap.
-201 of the Laws of Hong Kong) and the Anti-Money Laundering and Counter-Terrorist Financing Ordinance (Cap.
-615 of the Laws of Hong Kong), and bribery irrespective of the area or country where the Group is conducting business.
+To maintain a fair, ethical and efficient business and working environment, the Group strictly adheres to the laws and regulations relating to anti-corruption, such as the Prevention of Bribery Ordinance and the Anti-Money Laundering and Counter-Terrorist Financing Ordinance, and bribery irrespective of the area or country where the Group is conducting business.
 The Group has formulated and strictly enforced anti-corruption policies pursuant to which the Group will not tolerate any form of corruption.
 All employees are expected to discharge their duties with integrity and self-discipline.
 They should abstain from engaging in any activities related to bribery, extortion, fraud and money laundering which may exploit their positions against the Group's interests in the course of business.
+During the Year, the Group was not aware of any incidents of non-compliance with the relevant laws and regulations in relation to bribery, extortion, fraud and money laundering.